stuartwood2010/SW_wk13_E-commerceBE/README.md

 ## Description

- An application that allows users to create a database, recieve, add, edit, and delete data from that database.
+ The backend of an E-commerce application.
+It allows users to create a database, recieve, add, edit, and delete data from that database.

   ## Table of Contents